-There are plenty food products on the market today, in every conceivable category.
-As more and more food and beverage manufacturers develop their online presences, you need a way to stand out in a crowded marketplace.
+There are plenty of food products on the market today, in every conceivable category.
+As more and more food and beverage manufacturers develop their online presence, you need a way to stand out in a crowded marketplace.

 One way to do that is by cultivating a “story” for your brand and your products, then telling that story effectively online.

-Focus in on what makes your your products different, better, or more interesting than your competitors.
-Make sure that the advantages are clear to your web site visitors and that your company’s unique personality stands out.
+Focus on what makes your products different, better, or more interesting than your competitors.
+Make sure that the advantages are clear to your website visitors and that your company’s unique personality stands out.

-Your brand story could explore where the ingredients in your products are sourced, where your special recipes comes from, and how your owners developed their passion.
+Your brand story could explore where the ingredients in your products are sourced, where your special recipes come from, and how your owners developed their passion.

 Then, give customers a way to connect with that story by following you on social media or through email.